am610/scone_tools/README.md

 ## Overview

 This toolkit provides utilities to extract, analyze, and visualize supernova data from SCONE TFRecord heatmap files.
-Whether you're exploring classification results, or examining SN candidates, these tools make it easy to work with SCONE outputs.
+Whether exploring classification results, or examining SN candidates, these can make it easy to work with SCONE outputs.
 We can either make plots from the heatmap files, or extract csv files from the information in the TFrecord files.

 ## Features

-- **📊 Data Extraction**: Convert TFRecord heatmaps to CSV with rich summary statistics
+- **📊 Data Extraction**: Convert TFRecord heatmaps to CSV with summary statistics
-- **📈 Visualization**: Create comprehensive plots showing flux evolution, spectra, and light curves
+- **📈 Visualization**: Create comprehensive plots showing light curves etc.
-- **🔍 Analysis**: Extract 40+ statistical features per supernova for downstream analysis
-- **⚡ Performance**: Process millions of events efficiently
+- **⚡ Performance**: Can process millions of events (but I dont recommend ! )
 - **🎯 Flexible**: Sample randomly, plot specific events, or create statistical summaries

 ## Quick Start